m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 - **Layer generality:** Each layer is associated with a probability `s(l)`, which we refer to as layer generality.
 A node `u` at layer `l+1` selects independently each node of layer `l` as the substrate with probability `s(l)`.
 The layer generality decreases as we move to higher layers, and thus protocols at lower layers are more general in terms of their functions or provided services than protocols at higher layers.
 For example, in the case of the Internet protocol stack, layer 1 is very general and the protocols at this layer offer a very general bit transfer service between two connected points, which most higher layer protocols would use.

 - **Node evolutionary value:** The value of a protocol node, `v(u)`, is computed recursively based on the products of `u`.
 By introducing the evolutionary value of each node, the model captures the fact that the value of a protocol `u` is driven by the values of the protocols that depend on it.
-For example, let’s consider again the Internet protocol stack.
+For example, let's consider again the Internet protocol stack.
 TCP has a high evolutionary value because it is used by many higher layer protocols and some of them being valuable themselves.
-Let’s assume that we introduce a brand new protocol, at the same layer as TCP, that may have better performance or other great new features.
-The new protocol’s evolutionary value will be low if it is not used by important or popular higher layer protocols, regardless of the great new features it may have.
+Let's assume that we introduce a brand new protocol, at the same layer as TCP, that may have better performance or other great new features.
+The new protocol's evolutionary value will be low if it is not used by important or popular higher layer protocols, regardless of the great new features it may have.
 So the evolutionary value determines if the protocol will survive the competition with other protocols, at the same layer, that offer similar services.

-- **Node competitors and competition threshold:** We refer to the competitors of a node `u`, `C(u)`, as the nodes at layer `l` that share at least a fraction `c` of node `u`’s products.
+- **Node competitors and competition threshold:** We refer to the competitors of a node `u`, `C(u)`, as the nodes at layer `l` that share at least a fraction `c` of node `u`'s products.
 We refer to the fraction `c`, as the competition threshold.
-So, a node `w` competes with a node `u`, if `w` shares at least a fraction `c` of `u`’s products.
+So, a node `w` competes with a node `u`, if `w` shares at least a fraction `c` of `u`'s products.

 - **Node death rate:** The model has a death and birth process in place, to account for the protocols that cease or get introduced respectively.
 The competition among nodes becomes more intense, and it is more likely that a protocol `u` dies if at least one of its competitors has a higher value than itself.
 When a node `u` dies, then its products also die, if their only substrate is `u`.